 Lack of knowledge

 Our lawyers might be able to make an argument you didn't know the person had committed a felony crime.
-Perhaps you may have concealed them, but simply had no knowledge a felony crime had been committed.
+Perhaps you may have concealed them but simply had no knowledge a felony crime had been committed.
 If we cast reasonable doubt, you could have a chance at avoiding a conviction.

-Felony crime was not committed
+A felony crime was not committed

 An element of the crime for an accessory after the fact charge requires that a felony crime was committed.
 Perhaps we could show it was only a misdemeanor offense, meaning you can't be guilty of being a PC 32 accessory after the fact.